Inspiring, Engaging, & Dynamic

 More information

-The retreat will begin Friday, February 27 with registration beginning at 4:00pm.
-Dinner will be served at 6:00, followed by opening keynote and fellowship together.
+The retreat will begin Friday, February 26, with registration beginning at 4:00pm.
+Dinner will be served at 6:00, followed by the opening keynote and fellowship together.

-Meet the Worship Leader - Rev. Dr. Clay Brantley
+Meet the Worship & Discussion Leader - Rev. Dr. Clay Brantley

 The Rev. Dr. Clay Brantley was born in Lake Charles, Louisiana and attended Texas A&M, Austin Presbyterian Theological Seminary and Perkins School of Theology.
-He has been a Presbyterian pastor for 38 years, serving churches in Malvern, Arkansas and six churches in Texas—Sherman, McKinney, Garland, Whitesboro, and Denton.
+He has been a Presbyterian pastor for 39 years, serving churches in Malvern, Arkansas and in Texas—Sherman, McKinney, Garland, Whitesboro, and Denton.
 Clay’s passion for those who are Other so that they are Other no more has taken him on mission trips to Guatemala, Honduras, El Salvador, the U.S.–Mexico border, Cuba, Israel/Palestine, Egypt, Lebanon, and Syria, Scotland and Spain.
 He has participated in a Civil Rights Pilgrimage in this country and speaks and leads conversations around racism, particularly at the Retreat House Spirituality Center in Richardson.
-He is a graduate of the Seminary of the Wild and is currently studying to be a Wild Guide through the Wild Spirituality Center.
-Clay walked the Camino de Santiago for three weeks last September.
+He is a graduate of the Seminary of the Wild and serves as a Wild Guide.

 Nine years ago, Clay left the local church he was serving to follow a mystical path, a call into a deeper following of Christ.
 This journey has led him into deep soul work, to being a Wild Mustang and to the Retreat House.
 He is an artist, speaker, spiritual director, and published author.
 Clay participated at Gilmont for over 30 years and has led numerous retreats and conferences at Gilmont and around the country, for both youth and adults.